Richard of Pudlicott: Motivations and the Wool Crisis

 Richard of Pudlicott was a wool merchant during a very difficult time for the profession.
 Throughout the late 13th century, England faced a severe wool crisis.
 A possible cause of this crisis was the taxation of King Edward I. During the 1290s, King Edward faced many battles with the Scottish and the French and went on various conquests and expeditions that proved to be expensive.
 Edward's taxation on wool exports, also known as the "Maltolt" began in 1275 at 6 shillings and 8 pence, or a third of a pound, but by the 1290s, King Edward raised this tax to two pounds leading to massive pushback from the public.
 Due to the public's response, the tax was abolished in 1297 and remained so until King Edward III's rule.
-Partially as a result, King Edward I was driven to reconfirm the Magna Carta in the Confirmation of the Charters, stating that the king shall not tax his people without their consent.
+Partially as a result, King Edward I was driven to reconfirm Magna Carta in the Confirmation of the Charters, stating that the king shall not tax his people without their consent.
 Five years later, King Edward created the Carta Mercatoria which directly violated the terms of the Confirmation of the Charters but was not revoked until 1311.
 Conflicts with King Edward alongside oppressive guilds who restricted entry and attempted to control local markets drove many wool merchants to relocate to the countryside.
 King Edward's taxation on wool exports may offer a more personal motive for why Richard had robbed him.

 A slightly less vindictive motive for Richard's actions may be that England's wool supply was dwindling and Richard was left with little to no funds to fall back on.
 More modern research into the wool crisis shows that sheep mortality rates saw a steep increase starting in 1275.
 This is due to a scab and disease outbreak in sheep throughout England.
 Rapid population growth in Europe at this time expanded the market for England's wool, but they would be unable to meet these demands because of this increased death rate.
 As word of this outbreak spread throughout England in the late 1270s, many sheepherders, in an attempt to prevent the spread of disease and scabs, quickly either executed their infected stock or sold them at a low price.
 The mortality rates reflect that these preventative efforts did not have much of an impact.
 Statistics show that in 1279–1280, England's wool output fell 58% below average due to the declining sheep population, over a decade before King Edward increased the wool tax.
 Although the peak of this crisis occurred a few decades before the robbery, England's sheep population did not fully recover until the 14th century.